NxPKG/khulnasoft-docs/content/rules/compression-rules/settings.md

 }
 ```

 The `auto` algorithm will always apply compression to the response as long as the website visitor supports compression.
-Cloudflare will define the order of preference for the compression algorithms, which may change in the future.
+Khulnasoft will define the order of preference for the compression algorithms, which may change in the future.

 {{</details>}}